This design is the eighteenth of thirty-six woodblock prints in Rakusan's second main sequence series,

 The pairing of the winter chrysanthemum and narcissus is a traditional Japanese symbol of the winter season.

 The composition of 118 includes two blooming and budded sprays of yellow winter chrysanthemums (presumably from a single plant) in front of a narcissus with a single bloom stalk with white and yellow flowers.
 The chrysanthemum foliage is autumn colored, indicating a cold season.
-For the woodblock print Rakusan replaced the pale off-white background or the prototype painting with a rich tan-yellow.
+Although the original painting 118-0 has an unpainted plain silk background, in adapting the woodblock print of 118 Rakusan chose instead to color the background a rich tan-yellow.

-The lead white pigment Rakusan used is subject to discoloration both used as white ink and mixed with other colors.
-In the edition I example illustrated above, only the two yellow flowers at top left show a fringe of gray discoloration.
-In a perfect copy these would be the same pure yellows as in the lower blossoms.
-Other copies show the same effect on the white flowers at upper right.
+Unfortunately, the lead white pigment Rakusan used is subject to chemical alteration both when used in white ink and when mixed with other colors.
+Due to exposure to atmospheric pollution, those printed areas may show tinges of orange or dull gray discoloration.
+Sections closest to the margins are especially suscepible to this damage.
+In the edition I example illustrated above the two yellow flowers in the top left show a fringe of gray discoloration closest to the corner.
+In a perfect copy these would be the same pure yellows of the lower blossoms.
+Other copies also show the same alteration over more areas of the print including on the white flowers at upper right.

 Winter Chrysanthemum (Chinese Aster), Chrysanthemum indicum